TAbdiukov/CCSP-Mnemonics/README.md

 #### Mnemonics

 1) **Lowest**
 2) For **cryptographic** modules that protect sensitive information
 3) For **physical** contractors to prevent physical tampering

-4) tamper-proof control where the data on the device is **automatically erased** if it detects a physical attack
+4) Tamper-proof control where the data on the device is **automatically erased** if it detects a physical attack

 * Mnemonic 1: **Low** adoption of **crypto** in the **physical** world due to **auto-erase**
 * Mnemonic 2: **Low** amount of **crypto** will cause **physical** ASIC to **self-destruct**

 ### Hypervisors